ANAESTHESIA AND PAIN MANAGEMENT FOR ACL RECONTRUCTION

 Anaesthesia for this surgery is a combination of a full general anaesthetic and local anaesthetic techniques for pain relief.
 The general anaesthetic is delivered into your drip via a computer assisted total intravenous anaesthetic (TIVA) without anaesthetic 'gases' which reduces the risk of nausea and improves wellbeing after surgery.
 A brain wave monitor will also assist with determining your depth of anaesthetic and dosage of anaesthetic agents.

 Pain relief is important as this can be a painful operation to recover from.
-I will be giving you a nerve pain tablet called LYRICA before your surgery and using injectable anti-inflammatory and strong morphine based pain relief during the operation.
+I will be giving you injectable long acting anti-inflammatory and a strong morphine based pain medication during the operation.

 I will give x2 additional preventative medications to reduce your risk of nausea.
 Once you get through the first night your pain should be reasonably well controlled.
 You need to be careful when trying to mobilise especially during the 1st 24h due to risk of falls as a result of dizziness, and weakness of the thigh muscles.
 Please take care and wait for the nurses to assist you with mobilising.